idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/buckley_leverett/buckley_leverett_tests.md

 takes $10\,$seconds to complete due to the very low values of saturation obtained for van Genuchten $\alpha=10^{-3}\,$Pa$^{-1}$.
 Other simulations give similar results but run much faster.
-For instance, the test suite listed above uses the van-Genuchten parameter
+For instance, the test suite listed above uses the van Genuchten parameter
 $\alpha=10^{-4}\,$Pa$^{-1}$, but the front diffuses a little into the unsaturated region (the front sits between $x=9.7\,$m and $x=10.4\,$m at $t=50\,$s).